 Tresorit Premium and Tresorit for Business users: If you own a shared folder, you can prevent other members from adding, editing, or deleting files in the folder by setting view-only permissions.

 Note: The Default rights are considered on a tresor level.
-Editor, Manager can delete files but only the tresor owner can delete the complete tresor from the cloud.
+Editors and Managers can delete files but only the tresor owner can delete the complete tresor from the cloud.

 In this tutorial, learn more about:

 - Who can I share my tresors with?

 - Can I limit who can change files or invite new members to my tresors?
 What are user roles?

 - How can I change someone’s role?

 - Can I revoke someone’s access to a tresor?